smarinovic/smarinovic.github.io/_posts/2020-06-09-EggHunter.md

 }
 ```

-Once compiled and run we get an segmentation fault at the very beggining of execution as shown on following screenshot and GDB output:
+When compiled and run we get an segmentation fault at the very beginning of execution as shown on following screenshot and GDB output:

 ![segmentation fault](https://smarinovic.github.io/assets/img/slae_00015.png)